veracity/veracity-documentation/sections/datafabric/iot/powerbi-connector.md

 - Table of the metadata (channel list) available for the input parameter asset.

 ### DownSampledChannel
-Ïf high resolution of data is not required or can be traded off for less dense data (and performance benefits) this is the recommended way of getting timeseries.
+If high resolution of data is not required or can be traded off for less dense data (and performance benefits) this is the recommended way of getting timeseries.
 Essentially the timeseries is binned by the duration specified in the parameter and the min/max/average of the data per bin is returned.

 Parameters:
 - assetid: text, UUID (GUID) of the asset we are requesting timeseries data for.